What Exactly Is ITAD?

 As noted above, the quickening pace of technology has elevated the imperative of ITAD.
 With tightening refresh cycles of traditional IT assets, cloud migration, and the emergence of the Internet of Things (IoT), this trajectory will continue into the foreseeable future.
 It is therefore critical that organizations begin incorporating ITAD into their overall lifecycle management program now rather than later.
-Unfortunately, the approach of most organizations to date has been of an ad hoc nature and to view ITAD as a “necessary evil.”
-As a result, responsibility for ITAD is often delegated to a junior member of the IT staff with the seemingly cheapest, up front option selected.
-This leads to un-recouped residual value of the retired assets, uncertainty of data security, and dubious environmental impact.
+Unfortunately, the approach of most organizations to date has been of an ad hoc nature and views ITAD as a “necessary evil.”
+As a result, responsibility for ITAD is often delegated to a junior member of the IT staff with the seemingly cheapest, upfront option selected.
+This leads to the un-recouped residual value of the retired assets, the uncertainty of data security, and dubious environmental impact.

 At ARCOA Group, we provide quality asset retirement services designed to maximize data security and asset value.
 Being a leading certified company, we make it our duty to ensure our services meet our client’s exact needs.
 Contact us today or request a free quote.

 Why It’s So Important For Schools To Properly Dispose Of Old IT Assets